Paul Sheerin: Aberdeen

 After the end of the season, Sheerin left Arbroath and became the manager of Aberdeen's under-20 team.
 Aberdeen won the Development League title in his first season in 2014–15.
 The under-20 team also reached the Scottish Youth Cup final in 2017–18, but lost 3–1 to Hibernian.

 Following the departure of Derek McInnes on 8 March 2021, Sheerin was appointed interim manager at Aberdeen.
 Sheerin took charge of one game, a 1–0 defeat against Dundee United, before the club appointed Stephen Glass as the new manager.

 Falkirk manager

 On 28 May 2021, Sheerin was named as the new head coach of Scottish League One side Falkirk.
 He was sacked by Falkirk after a 6–0 defeat by Queen's Park that left them in fifth place, three points outside of the promotion play-off positions.
 Soon after leaving Falkirk, Sheerin took up a coaching position with Derek McInnes at Kilmarnock in January 2022.
+Sheein became Kilmarnock assistant manager in June 2023, after Tony Docherty had left the club to become Dundee manager.